MAGIC: Few-Shot Mask-Guided Anomaly Inpainting with Prompt Perturbation, Spatially Adaptive Guidance, and Context Awareness: Experimental results

-\paragraph{Evaluation metrics.} To assess the quality and diversity of the generated images, we synthesized 500 anomaly image–mask pairs per class.
-We measured the Kernel Inception Distance (KID)~\cite{Binkowski2018DemystifyingMG} to evaluate image quality and the Intra-Cluster LPIPS (IC-LPIPS)~\cite{Ojha2021FewshotIG} score to assess diversity among generated samples.
-Since our training setting involves limited data, we adopted KID instead of Fréchet Inception Distance (FID)~\cite{Heusel2017GANsTB}, as KID provides an unbiased and more reliable estimate in low-data regimes~\cite{karras2020training}.
-To validate the effectiveness of the generated data in downstream tasks, we trained a ResNet-34~\cite{he16resnet} for anomaly classification, and measured AUROC (Area Under the ROC Curve), AP (Average Precision), and F1-max score for detection and localization performances.
+\paragraph{Evaluation metrics.} To assess the quality and diversity of the generated images, we synthesized 500 anomaly image–mask pairs per anomaly type in each category.
+We measured two key aspects: in-distribution quality using KID~\cite{Binkowski2018DemystifyingMG}, and raw diversity using IC-LPIPS~\cite{Ojha2021FewshotIG}.
+While a high IC-LPIPS score is desirable, this metric can be artificially inflated by unrealistic, out-of-distribution samples.
+We therefore consider KID to be the more critical measure of useful, in-distribution generative quality.
+Since our training setting involves limited data, we adopted KID instead of Fréchet Inception Distance (FID)~\cite{Heusel2017GANsTB} as it provides a more reliable estimate in low-data regimes~\cite{karras2020training}.
+To validate downstream effectiveness, we trained a ResNet-34~\cite{he16resnet} for anomaly classification.
+For image-level anomaly detection, we measure AUROC, AP, and F1-max score.
+For pixel-level localization, we report these same metrics and additionally evaluate PRO (per-region-overlap).

-\paragraph{Compared methods.} We compare our method with existing anomaly generation approaches, including AnomalyDiffusion, AnoGen, and DualAnoDiff.
-All baselines are reproduced using their officially released implementations to ensure fair comparison.
-DefectFill is not included in the main experiments due to its reliance on test-set masks and its limited handling of objects with varying geometric transformations (e.g., rotation or translation) but is partly compared in the appendix.
-For all methods, including ours, generated anomaly images are evaluated without any filtering or post-processing to reflect their raw generation performance.
-For classification, we train a classifier using the synthetic samples from each method and include a simple Crop-Paste baseline.
-For detection and localization, we additionally evaluate PRN, which is tailored for detection tasks.
-Since PRN leverages external textures (e.g., DTD~\cite{Cimpoi_2014_CVPR}), it is not directly applicable to classification tasks that require class-specific anomaly patterns.
-Further implementation details are provided in the Appendix.
+\paragraph{Compared methods.} We compare our method with AnomalyDiffusion~\cite{Hu2023AnomalyDiffusionFA}, AnoGen~\cite{gui2024anogen}, DualAnoDiff~\cite{Jin2024DualInterrelatedDM}, and SeaS~\cite{dai2025SeaS}, reproducing all baselines with their official implementations.
+Each method uses fixed hyperparameters across datasets except for SeaS, which uses different hyperparameters per dataset as outlined in their paper.
+DefectFill is not included in the main experiment due to its reliance on test-set masks and its limited handling of objects with varying geometric transformations (e.g., rotation or translation) but partly compared in the supplementary material.
+For all methods including ours, generated anomaly images are evaluated without any filtering or post-processing to reflect their raw generation performance.
+For anomaly type classification, we train a ResNet-34 using the synthetic samples from each methods.
+Further implementation details are provided in the supplementary material.